-The details of the changes in our revenue during 2017, as compared to 2016, are set forth below:
+The details of the changes in our revenue during 2017, as compared to 2016, are set forth below (CLP in billions):

-Subscription revenue Non-subscription revenue Total CLP in billions Increase in residential cable subscription revenue due to change in: Average number of RGUs (a) 9.3 9.3 ARPU (b) 16.5 16.5 Decrease in residential cable non-subscription revenue (c) (6.1) (6.1) Total increase (decrease) in residential cable revenue 25.8 (6.1) 19.7 Increase in residential mobile revenue (d) 8.5 0.7 9.2 Increase in B2B revenue (e) 8.0 0.1 8.1 Total 42.3 (5.3) 37.0
+Increase in residential fixed subscription revenue due to change in: Average number of RGUs (a) 9.3 ARPU (b) 16.5 Decrease in residential fixed non-subscription revenue (c) (6.1) Total increase in residential fixed revenue 19.7 Increase in residential mobile subscription revenue (d) 8.5 Increase in residential mobile non-subscription revenue 0.7 Increase in B2B service revenue (e) 8.1 Total 37.0

-(a) The increase is attributable to the net effect of (i) higher broadband internet and video RGUs and (ii) a decline in fixed-line telephony RGUs.
+- (a) The increase is attributable to the net effect of (i) higher broadband internet and video RGUs, and (ii) a decline in fixed-line telephony RGUs. - (b) The increase is primarily due to the net effect of (i) higher ARPU from video services, (ii) an improvement in RGU mix, (iii) an increase of CLP 3 billion resulting from the impact of unfavorable adjustments recorded during 2016 to reflect the retroactive application of a tariff on ancillary services provided directly to customers for the period from July 2013 through February 2014, and (iv) lower ARPU from fixed-line telephony services. - (c) The decrease is primarily due to the net effect of (i) lower advertising revenue, (ii) lower interconnect revenue attributable to decreases in fixed-line telephony termination volumes and rates, and (iii) higher installation revenue. - (d) The increase is primarily due to a higher average number of mobile subscribers.

-- (b) The increase is primarily due to the net effect of (i) higher ARPU from video services, (ii) an improvement in RGU mix, (iii) an increase of CLP 3 billion resulting from the impact of unfavorable adjustments recorded during 2016 to reflect the retroactive application of a tariff on ancillary services provided directly to customers for the period from July 2013 through February 2014 and (iv) lower ARPU from fixed-line telephony services. - (c) The decrease is primarily due to the net effect of (i) lower advertising revenue, (ii) lower interconnect revenue attributable to decreases in fixed-line telephony termination volumes and rates, and (iii) higher installation revenue. - (d) The increase in mobile subscription revenue is primarily due to a higher average number of mobile subscribers. - (e) The increase in subscription revenue is primarily attributable to higher average numbers of broadband internet, fixed-line telephony and video SOHO RGUs.
+(e) The increase is primarily attributable to higher SOHO revenue, mostly driven by higher average numbers of broadband internet, fixed-line telephony and video SOHO RGUs.
 A portion of this increase is attributable to the conversion of certain residential subscribers to SOHO subscribers.